briansunter/graph/site/content/pages/logseq-openai/popup.md

 There are three modes: **custom commands**, **built-in commands**, and **user-defined commands**.

-There's a way for the community to contribute useful commands to the plugin.
+There's also a way for the community to contribute useful commands to the plugin for everyone to use.

 # Background